bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 that submitted the application, its source files, workflow image and profiling statistics, authors and their institutions, ... are also stored.
-All this information is later used to record the Data Provenance of your workflow using the `RO-Crate standard <https://www.researchobject.org/ro-crate/1.1/>`_, and with the assistance of the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
+All this information is later used to record the Data Provenance of your workflow using the `RO-Crate specification <https://www.researchobject.org/ro-crate/1.1/>`_, and with the assistance of the `ro-crate-py library <https://github.com/ResearchObject/ro-crate-py>`_.
 RO-Crate is based on JSON-LD (JavaScript Object Notation for Linked Data), is much simpler than other standards and tools created to record Provenance, and